filecoin-project/specs/mining.md

     // Owner is the address of the account that owns this miner Owner Address

+    // Worker is the address of the worker account for this miner Worker Address

     // PeerID is the libp2p peer identity that should be used to connect
     // to this miner
     PeerID peer.ID